nguyentimmy/Azure-Web-Application-Security/README.md

-### Part 4: Create and Bind an App Service Managed Certificate
+### 🏅 Step 4 — Create and Bind an App Service Managed Certificate

 In this part, you will use Azure's managed certificate to create and bind a more secure certificate to your web application.